colin-bledsoe/colinbledsoe/content/posts/alohomora_box/index.md

 Next, I modified the jewelry box's latching mechanism so that it could be opened from the box interior.
 Then I attached a servo horn to the adapted mechanism.

-Finally, I embedded an IR receiver and Arduino in an incospicuous leather briefcase set beneath the peach colored jewelry box and wired everything together.
+Finally, I embedded an IR receiver and Arduino in an inconspicuous leather briefcase set beneath the peach colored jewelry box and wired everything together.
 When the correct spell was cast, the box would be triggerd by an escape room moderator revealing the clues hidden inside.

 <div class="flex justify-center">
 <figure class="gblog-post__figure">